-The one I chose was the Mind Over Lather lavender mint natural cleaning spray.
+So I found the Mind Over Lather lavender mint natural cleaning spray.
 It is made with eucalyptus and tea tree essential oils and smells sooo good!
 It has a very fresh scent, and it makes me want to do yoga just so I can use it afterwards. ;-) Other customers report that they use it in smelly running shoes and dog beds as well, and even as a calming spray for long road trips with their animals.
 I definitely have to try that!
-(Our cat gets car sick.
-Whatever you're picturing, it's worse.)

 5. Yoga gloves

 Living in Virginia it gets 100+ degrees in the summer, so my hands start to slip on the mat pretty much immediately.
-These yoga gloves and socks from YogaPaws have no dots, a minimalistic design, and super-absorbent microfiber: "Like wearing a yoga towel on your hands."
+So I got yoga gloves and socks from YogaPaws that have a minimalistic design and super-absorbent microfiber: "Like wearing a yoga towel on your hands."
 You can even wear them in water!